What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The advantages of cryptocurrencies over more traditional fiat currencies:

 Fraud-proof When new cryptocurrencies are created, the coins, their owners’ information, and the transaction details are stored in a public ledger.
-Although this ledger is public, the owners’ identities are encrypted and protected via the key system mentioned earlier.
+Although this ledger is public, the owners’ identities are pseudonymous and protected via the key system mentioned earlier.

 Transaction Legitimacy (solving double spend) Before cryptocurrency can be sent, a wallet address is checked by the ledger to ensure adequate funds are owned by the sender.
 The digital ledger – the blockchain, maintains a record of all the transactions that take place between digital wallets.
+A blockchain ensures that no one can spend the same funds twice.

 Ownership Permissionless cryptocurrencies are not owned or controlled by any corporation or government, although cryptocurrency use is regulated in certain countries.